 As the division's Managing Director, I built the Mirror Group's local TV network on this basis and brought it to profit.
 But it was discontinued after the Mirror Group was acquired by Trinity International in 1999 and returned to its core printed newspaper publishing activities.

 When the Coalition Government came to power in 2010, Jeremy Hunt MP – then Culture Secretary – launched a plan for a new network of local TV stations around the country as Public Service Broadcasters.
 PSBs are given free terrestrial broadcast capacity and mandatory on-screen listing prominence in exchange for delivering socially valuable programming that might not otherwise be commercially viable.

 I ran a high profile PR campaign and personally advised Mr Hunt on how best to structure British local TV based on my earlier experience, which advice was reflected in a Government White Paper published in early 2011.
 Following further public consultation, the Government was instead persuaded to follow a different approach of separate local stations without a national spine.

-Nevertheless, as London had been identified as a single local territory, I formed and led the Channel 6 Consortium with three major newspaper publishers to bid for that franchise, London being the only ‘local’ territory big enough to be able to attract sufficient audiences – and therefore advertising – to be commercially viable.
+Nevertheless, as London had been identified as a single local territory, I formed and led the Channel 6 Consortium with London's three main hyperlocal newspaper publishers to bid for that franchise.
+I did this as London is the only ‘local’ territory big enough to hope to attract sufficient audiences – and therefore advertising – to be potentially viable commercially.

 I led another PR campaign, involving not only media coverage, but also extensive political and regulatory lobbying for our bid.
-The PSB franchise was, however, ultimately awarded to the London Evening Standard in exchange for a commitment to 100% local programming.
+In the end, though, the PSB franchise was awarded to the London Evening Standard in exchange for a commitment to 100% local programming.
 We made a deliberate decision not to make what we considered an unviable bid to compete with this.